defenseunicorns/pepr/README.md

     // Log a message to the Pepr controller logs Log.info("A 🦄 ConfigMap was created or updated:");
   })
-  .Validate(request => {
+  // Create a Validate Action for the ConfigMap .Validate(request => {
     // Validate the ConfigMap has a specific label if (request.HasLabel("pepr")) {